bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 51°
-- Light Rain and Breezy
+- Drizzle and Breezy
 - 95% humidity
-- 17 mph wind
+- 18 mph wind
 - 95% cloud cover
-- 46 AQI 🟩
+- 45 AQI 🟩
-- 0.12 inches of rain in the past 24 hours
+- 0.15 inches of rain in the past 24 hours
-- 0.59 inches of rain expected in the next 48 hours
+- 0.56 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>